Part of our ongoing efforts to deliver excellent patient care is offering comprehensive imaging services for patients.

 A radiologist with expertise in supervising and interpreting radiology examinations will analyze the images and send an official report to your primary care physician or physician who referred you for the exam, who will discuss the results with you.

-Located within OakLeaf Surgical Hospital and next door.
+Located within OakLeaf Surgical Hospital.

 1000 OakLeaf Way